-When it comes to planning your holiday to paradise ‘what’s the Raja Ampat’s weather and climate going to be like?’ is often a primary question.
-To answer this question for the best time to make a journey to Raja Ampat there are some key weather and climate factors you should keep in mind.
+When it comes to planning your holiday to paradise ‘what the Raja Ampat’s weather and climate going to be like?’ is often a primary question.
+To answer this question for the best time to make a trip to Raja Ampat there are some key weather and climate factors you should keep in mind.

-Raja Ampat spans the equator and is a tropical climate; this means there are not four seasons effecting Raja Ampat’s weather and climate.
-Unlike the northern and southern hemispheres; where yearly climate changes and seasons are recorded and where we see a change in the weather from season to season.
+Raja Ampat spans the equator and is a tropical climate; This means there are not four seasons affecting Raja Ampat’s weather and climate.
+Unlike the northern and southern hemispheres; where annual climate changes and seasons are recorded and where we see a change in the weather from season to season.
 Raja Ampat’s weather is almost the same all year round.
 As Well as the weather in Raja Ampat the day lengths are also the same all year with just over 12hrs of daylight every day.

 There is little variation in the yearly air temperatures of Raja Ampat they are reliably constant with a daytime average maximum of 32oC (91oF) and a nightly minimum of 25oC (78oF) although it can often feel hotter than that due to the region’s average relative humidity of 83%.
 Temperature fluctuations are often dictated more by the wind and rain which affects the humidity, this in turn with higher humidity levels will make the temperatures feel hotter.